Battle of Omdurman: Aftermath

 The battle was the first time that the Mark IV hollow point bullet, made in the arsenal in Dum Dum, was used in a major battle.
 It was an expanding bullet, and the units that used it considered them to be highly effective.

 Controversy over the killing of the wounded after the battle began soon afterwards.
 The debate was ignited by a highly critical article published by Ernest Bennett (present at the battle as a journalist) in the Contemporary Review, which evoked a fierce riposte and defence of Kitchener by Bennet Burleigh (another journalist also present at the battle).
 Winston Churchill privately agreed with Bennett that Kitchener was too brutal in his killing of the wounded.
 This opinion was reflected in his own account of the battle when it was first published in 1899.
 However, mindful of the effect that patriotic public opinion could have on his political career, Churchill significantly moderated criticism of Kitchener in his book's second edition in 1902.
 The Khalifa, Abdullah al-Taashi, escaped and survived until 1899, when he was killed in the Battle of Umm Diwaykarat.
 Several days after the battle, Kitchener was sent to Fashoda, due to the developing Fashoda Incident.
 Kitchener was ennobled as a baron, Kitchener of Khartoum, for his victory.

-Winston Churchill was present at the battle and he rode with the 21st Lancers.
-He published his account of the battle in 1899 as "The River War: An Account of the Reconquest of the Soudan".
+Churchill published his account of the battle in 1899 as The River War: An Account of the Reconquest of the Soudan.
 Present as a war correspondent for The Times was Colonel Frank Rhodes, brother of Cecil, who was shot and severely wounded in the right arm.
 For his services during that battle he was restored to the army active list.

 The Battle of Omdurman has also lent its name to many streets in British and Commonwealth cities, for example 'Omdurman Road' in Southampton and 'Omdurman Street' in Freshwater, Sydney, Australia.

 Cultural depictions

 Contemporary responses

 The subject of the battle made its appearance in several oil paintings later exhibited in Britain.
 In particular, the charge of the 21st Lancers held special appeal and several artists portrayed the scene including Stanley Berkeley, Robert Alexander Hillingford, Richard Caton Woodville, William Barnes Wollen, Gilbert S. Wright, Edward Mathew Hale, Capt.
 Adrian Jones, Major John C. Mathews, and Allan Stewart.
 The pictorial press covered the campaign extensively and employed several artists to record the events.

 Although some among the press corps accompanying the army had film cameras, no footage was shot of the actual fighting.
-What pretended to be films of the battle, or preparations for it, were in fact spliced footage of barracks training or troop movements far from the front.
+What was passed off as films of the battle, or preparations for it, were in fact spliced footage of barracks training or troop movements far from the front.
 Such films maintained their popularity for months in Britain and were succeeded by short features such as the fictional How Tommy Won the Victoria Cross: an Incident of the Soudan War (1899) in which English soldiers survive a 'dervish' ambush.